tagtogorg/tagtog-doc/projects.md

   </div>

   <div class="page-subsection">
     <div class="two-third-col">
       <h4>Guidelines</h4>
-      <p>You can write the annotation guidelines for you or your team.
+      <p>You can write the <strong>annotation guidelines</strong> for you or your team.
 It should define what and how to manually annotate.
 The more clear it is, the better the annotations and the training data you can generate.</p>
     </div>
     <div class="one-third-col">
       {% include image.html name="settings-guidelines.PNG" %}
     </div>
     <div class="two-third-col">
       <p>Clicking on <code>Edit</code> you turn on the mode to edit the guidelines.
 Clicking on <code>View</code> you are on the preview mode and you can see the results of your changes.
 Once it is ready, just save it {% include inline-image.html name="save-guidelines.PNG" width="30" %}.
       </p>
-      <p>Only user with <strong>admin role</strong> can edit the guidelines.</p>
+      <p>Only users with <strong>admin role</strong> can edit the guidelines.</p>
     </div>
     <div class="one-third-col">
       <div class="message">